KDAB/cxx-qt/book/src/getting-started/6-cargo-executable.md

 just like a typical Rust application.
 Because cxx-qt does not bind the entire Qt API, we will still need to write a bit of C++ code.
 However, we'll use the cxx-qt-build crate to compile it instead of CMake.

+Note that the folder structure of this example is different to the CMake tutorial, this is because the `Cargo.toml` is now in the root.
+So there isn't a `rust` folder, instead just a `src` folder and the `.rs` files have moved up one folder.

 The complete example code is available in [`examples/cargo_without_cmake`](https://github.com/KDAB/cxx-qt/tree/main/examples/cargo_without_cmake) in the cxx-qt repository.